jafahib-beep/QuickFixAI/replit.md

 - OPENAI_API_KEY - For AI features (optional)

 ## Recent Changes (Dec 2024)
+- **AI Visual Guides**: New feature to generate step-by-step troubleshooting guides with AI-generated images
+  - "Ask AI" button appears when user enters a search query
+  - Generates 3-5 actionable steps using GPT-4o-mini
+  - Creates illustrative images for key steps using DALL-E 3
+  - Guides can be saved to Toolbox for later reference
+  - Multi-language support for guide generation
+  - Fallback to text-only guides when API unavailable
+- **Toolbox Tabs**: Added tabs to switch between saved videos and saved AI guides
 - **TikTok-Style Video Player**: New SwipeVideoPlayerScreen with vertical FlatList for immersive full-screen video swiping
   - Tapping any video card opens SwipeVideoPlayer instead of single VideoPlayer
   - Vertical swipe navigation between videos with paging enabled